 Choose a color at the start of your road trip.
 Then, keep an eye out for any objects, signs, or cars in that shade, like red fire hydrants.
 Shout it out once you see it to ensure you score a point.
 Most players tend to stick with cars to keep the game more challenging, especially if you choose a random color like purple, which is rare in cars.
 Great for younger kids.

 21 Triple Threat

 Triple Threat is the ultimate imaginative road trip game.
-Let the driver start by naming three things; the remaining players must use those words to create a story.
+Let the driver start by naming three random things off the top of their head; the remaining players must use those words to create a story.
 Think Mad-Libs, but in real life (and with less context)!

 22 The Grocery Game